cmayron/Legal-Calculus/README.md

 No Legal Advice: LCES does not provide legal advice or substitute for the counsel of a licensed attorney.
 No Privilege: Communications with AI tools are not privileged.
 Users must redact PII (Personally Identifiable Information) before use.
 User Liability: The user assumes all risk for filing decisions, deadline compliance, and the accuracy of AI-generated citations.
 The AI assists; the Human Decides.
+⚖️ License & Copyright
+Copyright (c) 2024-2026 Charles Mayron, MD.
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) This work is licensed under the CC BY-NC-SA 4.0 license.
+1. You are free to:
+• Share: Copy and redistribute the material in any medium or format.
+• Adapt: Remix, transform, and build upon the material.
+2. Under the following terms:
+• Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+• Non-Commercial: You may not use the material for commercial purposes.
+This includes, but is not limited to, charging tuition, selling access to the repository, or using the system for paid legal services.
+• ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+3. No additional restrictions:
+You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.